Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - mpd video player, randomised blob url

 #### Plan:
-- Flask limiter
-- implement reCAPTCHA (if you have the time to read docs :D)
-- Cloudflare!
 - Fix errors
-    - For insecure, you can allow user to buy nth num of a course
+    - For example, fixing a bug that allowed user to buy a course multiple times instead of only once
-- Decide whether to use Flask login or the old style of session management

 #### Implemented:
 - Added [reCAPTCHA Enterprise](https://cloud.google.com/recaptcha-enterprise) on the signup page